bevy-cheatbook/bevy-cheatbook/src/cookbook/print-resources.md

 # List All Resource Types

-[Click here for the full example code.][cbexample::print-resources]

----

 This example shows how to print a list of all types that have been added as [resources][cb::res].